wp-statistics/wp-statistics/readme.txt

 * Fully integrate with your WordPress and your content structure and you have the all reports all in your WP dashboard
 * Content and Category Analytics: Track performance based on your site’s content and categories.
 * Simple analytics dashboard
+* Bounce Rate Tracking: See your site-wide bounce rate in Visitor Insights and per-page bounce rate in the Entry Pages report, so you can spot pages that lose visitors after a single page view.
 * Super easy to install.
 No coding or technical knowledge needed
 * Advanced data privacy settings that are customizable to fit your needs, in compliance with diverse data protection laws
 * Track URL parameters, including UTMs, for campaign analysis